 1 part Red Stains

-TC Glaze 5 – Interesting orange / black, was applied thin
+Interesting orange / black, applied thin, glaze

 1 part Borax-E-Frit-P2953-1